richarth/sanitiser/.github/README.md

 When enabled, this package will automatically remove personal data from your Umbraco website on startup.

-Out of the box the package will delete member data and form submissions.
+Out of the box the package will delete member data.

 Umbraco versions supported: v10.8.5+